LizPlzArt/Ex2/README.md

 # Ex2
 Ex 2 year 1 semester 1 Java - Simple spreadsheet

-This Java project implements a basic spreadsheet application that allows users to input and manipulate data in a tabular format. this is an excersize in object oriented programing.
+This Java project implements a basic spreadsheet application that allows users to input and manipulate data in a tabular format. this is an exercise in object oriented programing.
 The following features are implemented:

     1.Data Entry: Supports numbers, text, and formulas.